Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Methodology

 where

-$h_{aug}$ is the augmented ground truth height map, serving as pseudo-high-quality labels. $h$ is the original ground truth height map, $\hat{h}^0$ is the predicted height map from the high-quality branch. $\eta$ and $\omega$ are hyperparameters, defining the weights of the two height maps and the threshold of prediction errors, respectively.
-The weight $\eta$ decays during training, for epoch $t$, it is written as
+Here, $h_\text{aug}$ is the augmented ground truth height map, serving as pseudo-high-quality labels. $h$ is the original ground truth, $\hat{h}^0$ is the prediction from the high-quality branch.
+The parameter $\eta \in [0,1]$ controls the relative weight of the two height maps and decays over training according to

-where $\alpha$ is a hyperparameter representing the decay effect.
-Similar to the threshold defined in the soft height loss, the threshold $\omega$ is defined relative to the ground truth values, similar to the soft height loss.
+where $\alpha$ is the decay factor and $t$ is the training epoch.
+The threshold $\omega$ is defined relative to the ground truth value, similar to the definition in the soft height loss.